Is wearing masks mandatory at hotel exam sites?

 You may bring menstrual products to the exam.
 Alternatively, a hall monitor can temporarily store these products for you and provide them to you, when needed.

 What am I not allowed to bring to my examination?

-All electronic and recording devices including cell phones and digital/smart watches will be collected during registration and are not permitted in the examination rooms.
-Candidates who wish to wear a watch for their own timekeeping purposes are encouraged to wear an analog (non-digital) watch.
-Digital and/or smart watches are prohibited.
+All electronic and recording devices, including cell phones and digital/smart watches, will be collected during registration and are not permitted in the exam rooms.
+If you wish to wear a watch for your own timekeeping purposes, please wear an analogue watch.

-If study materials, laptops or tablets are securely packed in a suitcase or laptop bag, the candidate may be permitted to leave them in the designated area for personal belongings.
-Electronic devices will be supervised at all times and returned to the candidate at the end of the examination or sequestering period.
+Personal belongings are not allowed in your exam hotel room but they can be left in a designated area.
+Electronic devices will be supervised at all times and will be returned to you at the end of the examination or sequestering period.